-Find a local plumber to install your toilet
+Find a local toilet fitter near you

 There is a variety of cistern types to accompany gravity-feed toilets, including close-coupled toilet cisterns, low-level toilet cisterns and high-level toilet cisterns.
 They all work in the same way, by supplying the water to flush out the waste, refilling the toilet pan and refilling themselves.
 They can be fitted with lever-operated, and push-button operated flush mechanisms.

 We explore the differences between cistern types in more detail below.